 The public offering price of our common stock is substantially higher than the net tangible book value per share of our outstanding common stock immediately after the completion of this offering.
-Purchasers of common stock in this offering will experience immediate dilution of approximately \$3.94 per share in net tangible book value of the common stock based on a public offering price of \$7.50 per share.
+Purchasers of common stock in this offering will experience immediate dilution of approximately \$ per share in net tangible book value of the common stock assuming a public offering price of \$ per share, the last reported sale price of our common stock on The NASDAQ Capital Market on , 2015.
 In the past, we issued options and warrants to acquire common stock at prices significantly below the public offering price.
 To the extent these outstanding options and warrants are ultimately exercised, investors purchasing common stock in this offering will sustain further dilution.
 For a further description of the dilution that you will experience immediately after this offering, see "Dilution."